-A backup needs to be automated and require as little human involvement as practically possible.
-With an automated backup process, you can specify a date and time to run your backups, and the system will automatically backup your data at the scheduled date and time.
+A backup needs to be automated and require as little human involvement as is feasible.
+Using the right backup software, you can specify a date and time to run your backups, and the system will automatically backup your data at the scheduled date and time.
 Automatic backups give you peace of mind as your data is backed-up regularly without any manual intervention or involvement.
 Manual backup processes are also more likely to fail or not be run at all.

 An automated backup process should also be configured to notify you if it fails.
 For example, it could email a log file when errors occur.
 Periodic checks should also be made to make sure the failure notifications are working as expected.

 A Full backup involves copying all files and folders selected for backup.
 A full backup is also the most easy and efficient way to restore files because all files are stored at one place on a device.
 Full backups use more resources, however, and tend to take longer to complete.
 Because of this they are not well suited for regular backups such as hourly or daily backups.